MarwaSayedHashem/abughalilookup/README.md

-# Customer Data Lake for SAP & Autoline - AbuGhali Motors
+# SAP–Autoline Customer Lake - AbuGhali Motors

 A Python application for looking up customer information from Autoline and SAP systems.
 Available in two versions: **Desktop GUI** (tkinter) and **Web Interface** (Flask).